 6) No drone/aerial photography is permitted at any time without express permission from management.

-7) We love pets.
-However, unless you have a service animal, please leave your pets at home when experiencing our U-Pick crops and shopping at our Market.
-Food, children, and strange animals just don’t mix.
-Food Safety Regulations also prohibit pets on our farm grounds.
+7) Pets: We love pets.
+However, unless you have a service animal, please leave your pets at home when visiting our U-Pick crops and shopping at our Market.
+The Food Safety Modernization Act of 2011 prohibits pets on our farm grounds.

 8) If you are on our property without permission during non-business hours, you are trespassing.
 We will prosecute.
 Unfortunately, we’ve had too many incidents to be more flexible with this.